 Diversity analysis of environmental samples with our DNA metabarcoding service

 With our DNA metabarcoding service we can identify organisms down to various taxonomic levels and compare the diversity among samples.
 DNA metabarcoding can be used even when DNA is degraded.
 Therefore, it is possible to analyse species diversity in samples such as soil, faeces, or sediments.

-Step 3: We sequence the DNA metabarcoding libraries using the Illumina MiSeq or NovaSeq technologies.
+We sequence the DNA metabarcoding libraries using Illumina's MiSeq or NovaSeq technologies.

 For your convenience, we can carry out the entire project or only those steps you require.
 As a norm, steps 2 and 3 should be ordered jointly.